I Was Wrong About the Iran vs US War Timeline. It’s Not Ending Soon

 What is the US military's financial request for the Iran conflict?

-The Pentagon is reportedly seeking an additional $200 billion to fund the Iran conflict, in addition to its existing trillion-dollar budget, underscoring the anticipated long-term nature and cost of the engagement.
+The Pentagon is reportedly seeking an additional $200 billion for the Iran war, on top of its existing trillion-dollar budget, indicating the anticipated prolonged and costly nature of the engagement.

 More General Videos You Might Like